vitejs/vite/README.md

   }
   ```

-  A module can also accept updates from direct dependencies without reloading itself, using `import.meta.hot.acceptDeps`:
+  A module can also accept updates from direct dependencies without reloading itself:

   ```js
   import { foo } from './foo.js'